Family Dispute Resolution

 The mediators are qualified under Regulation 60 of the Family Law Reform Act to be family and child mediators

-From 1 July 2008 changes to the family law system make Family Dispute Resolution a requirement before you can apply to the court for a parenting order.
-This includes new applications, and applications seeking changes to an existing Parenting Order.
+The Family Law Act (1975) requires parties to attempt Family Dispute Resolution (FDR), before you can make an application to the Court for a parenting Order.
+This includes new applications and applications seeking changes to an existing parenting Order.
 There are some exceptions to this requirement, such as cases involving family violence or child abuse or where the matter is urgent.

-- between families, such as adult siblings and their families, grandparents and their children’s families, blended or step-families
+- Between two or more family units, such as adult siblings and their families, grandparents and their children’s families, and blended families.

 Family disputes can be about almost anything.
-Some of the most common topics people discuss in mediation are:
+Some of the most common topics people discuss in mediation and family dispute resolution are:

 - Child/teenager’s behaviour